 Johnson has spent about half of the past thirty years in the Greater China region, first as a student in Beijing in 1984 to '85, and in Taipei from 1986 to 1988.
 He later worked as a correspondent in China from 1994 to 2001, first with Baltimore's The Sun and then The Wall Street Journal, where he covered macro economics, China's WTO accession and social issues.

-He was Berlin bureau chief from 2001 to 2006, heading coverage of European macro-economics, introduction of the euro, Germans economic restructuring, and social issues such as Islamist terrorism.
+He studied and reported from Berlin between 1988 and 1992, covering the fall of the Berln Wall and German unification for Baltimore's The Sun and other newspapers.
+He moved back to Berlin in 2001, where he served as The Wall Street Journal's Germany bureau chief for five years, heading coverage of European macro-economics, introduction of the euro, Germans economic restructuring, and social issues such as Islamist terrorism.
 He returned to China in 2009.

 In 2001, he won the Pulitzer Prize for his coverage of China.
 He has been a Nieman fellow at Harvard and received grants from the Open Society Foundation and the Alicia Patterson Foundation.